 The X follows the Y - not just in the alphabet.
 Also in the succession of generations.
 Emancipation, growing prosperity, substitutability of the individual formed the baby boomers (born 1950 to 1965).
 Generation X (1965 to 1980) dominated the revolution, lack of security and growing individuality.

-Optimism and self-confidence characterize Generation Y (1980 to 1995).
-Millennials redefine leadership.
-In the Company Prejudices balance the challenges and opportunities.
-Both the previous generation and the next generation should deal with it.
+Generation Y (1980 to 1995) are characterized by optimism and self-confidence.
+Millennials are redefining leadership.
+In companies, the prejudices are balanced with the challenges and opportunities.
+Both the previous and the following generation should deal with this.

 The Y stands for (WH) Y, for WHY - questioning old things.
 Generation Y not only challenges the world of work, but above all the leadership world of its superiors.